blossm-network/toolbox/README.md

 #### Organizational

 - [x] Start documentation for Blossm.
+- [ ] Add a hello world application that is included with `blossm init`.
 - [ ] Create richer docs with more specifics about the inputs and expected outputs of certin procedure functions.

 #### Code